 Vitamin E has properties of antioxidants which fights free radicals and prevents oxidative damage to cells, thereby preventing a number of diseases.
 This is why it has anti-inflammatory and immunity boosting properties.

-Potential Health Benefits of Almond Oil
+Health Benefits of Almond Oil

 Benefits of almond oil are associated with its consumption or application.
 Presence of vitamin E, vitamin A, unsaturated fatty acids, proteins, potassium and zinc are responsible for its health benefits.